Last updated:

 Powered Or Non-Powered

-The first biggie in my opinion is powered vs non-powered.
+The first choice you face is powered vs non-powered.
 Most of the SodaStreams run purely on the power/energy stored within the gas canister.
 There is no need for power, so why add any?
-However, some models come with a few bells and whistles, which then require power.
+However, some models come with a few bells and whistles, which require power.

 Not a huge problem, but if you want to use this on the go, or in a location where power is a challenge…then be on the lookout for the models that are standalone (I will spell it out in the table below).